‘Prolonged process’ blamed for collapse of Saudi-led Newcastle takeover

 “We would like to say that we truly appreciated your incredible expressions of support and your patience throughout this process.
 We are sorry it is not to be.”

+Staveley added: “Do we give up now?
+I don’t know, there may be a way forward, but we have had to put a statement out.
+I’m trying to deal with the facts and we had to make a decision today.”

+Every Newcastle fan should have their eyes wide open. #SaudiArabia wants the #NUFCTakeover to be their new PR tool for their ‘kingdom of cruelty’ – using the club to #sportswash its abysmal human rights record.
+Read more 👉 https://t.co/UZRUHsgwiqpic.twitter.com/Z6BDoSadJS— Amnesty UK (@AmnestyUK) April 23, 2020

-The league was warned by human rights group Amnesty International that it “risked becoming a patsy” if it allowed the takeover to go through.
+The league was warned by human rights group Amnesty International that it “risked becoming a patsy” if it allowed the takeover to go through and the organisation called for a change in the rules after the deal broke down.

+Peter Frankental, Amnesty UK’s economic affairs programme director, said on Thursday: “This deal was always a blatant attempt by the government of Saudi Arabia to try to sportswash its abysmal human rights record by buying into the passion, prestige and pride of Tyneside football.

+“The fact that this sportswashing bid has failed will be seen by human rights defenders in Saudi Arabia as a sign that their suffering has not been entirely overlooked.”

 On Wednesday, Saudi Arabia appealed against a World Trade Organisation report which found that it had facilitated the activities of beoutQ.